 - The Louvre: the Glass Pyramid and the equestrian statue of Louis XIV portrayed as ‘Alexander the Great’ in the Cour Napoléon.

-❖ The Arc du Carrousel
+- The Arc de Triomphe du Carrousel

-❖ The Place de la Concorde and the Egyptian obelisk
+- Place de la Concorde and the Egyptian obelisk

-❖ The Arc de Triomphe, standing in the centre of the wide Place de l’Etoile
+- The Arc de Triomphe, standing in the centre of the wide Place de l’Etoile

-❖ The Avenue de la Grande Armée leading to Porte Maillot
+- Avenue de la Grande Armée leading to Porte Maillot

-❖ The Avenue Charles de Gaulle in Neuilly-sur-Seine, leading to Pont de Neuilly
+- Avenue Charles de Gaulle in Neuilly-sur-Seine, leading to Pont de Neuilly

-❖ The Esplanade de La Défense
+- Esplanade de La Défense

-❖ The Grande Arche de la Fraternité in La Défense
+- The Grande Arche de la Fraternité in La Défense

 The Palace of the Louvre